Introduction to Bundleport

 - Your application receives a unified response

-Multi-Supplier Aggregation
+Multi-Provider Aggregation

-Bundleport aggregates responses from multiple suppliers:
+Bundleport aggregates responses from multiple providers:

 - Smart Ranking: Business rules determine which option to show first